LiJiaBei-7/nrccr/README.md

 conda activate nrccr_env

-# To train the model on the VATEX
+# To train the model on the Multi-30K
 ./do_all_multi30k.sh $ROOTPATH <gpu-id>
 ```